Space Management Policy

 Instructional Laboratory: A space used primarily for formally or regularly scheduled instruction that requires special purpose equipment or a specific space configuration for student participation, experimentation, observation, or practice in an academic discipline.
 A space is considered scheduled if the activities generate weekly student contact hours.
 A space used for instructing or teaching including conference rooms, instructional laboratories, clinical areas, assemblies, or meeting rooms.

 Meeting Room: A room that is used for a variety of non-class meetings and available to all students, staff and the public; examples include spaces for study groups, boards, community groups, student groups.
-Meeting rooms can be for-fee spaces on campus.
+Meeting rooms may be for-fee spaces on campus.

 Minor Occupancy Changes: Changes to a space resulting in impacts to occupancy that either reduce or increase occupancy for two or fewer people.